 Your math for your class revenue might look like:

 Number of Poles X Number of People Per Pole X Number of Classes Per Month = Max Monthly revenue from classes.

-When you are first starting, you are unlikely to get the max amount of revenue so make sure you look at different scenarios like what is 50% of max, 25% of max and 10% of max to confirm your other expenses are in line with lower revenue and you are more prepared for difference scenarios.
+When you are first starting, you are unlikely to get the max amount of revenue, so make sure you look at different scenarios.
+Calculate 50%, 25%, and 10% of maximum revenue to confirm your other expenses are in line with lower revenue and you are more prepared for difference scenarios.

 Effective planning can help you understand your budget (more on budgets in this post) and see if a space is appropriate for your needs.
 Remember, understanding how many poles fit in your space is only one part of figuring out if a space will be appropriate for your studio needs.